lijianweizhuwei/CMPT886/index.md

 The bit after advance is called cursor bit.

 ### ScanThru operation
 *ScanThru* is an operation in **Parabix** that sets the cursor position immediately after a run of marker position in the input bit stream. *ScanThru* accepts two input parameters, *c* and *m*, where *c* denotes an initial set of cursor positions, and *m* denotes a set of “marked” lexical item positions.
-The ScanThru operation determines the cursor positions immediately following any run of marker positions by calculating `(c+m)∧¬m`.
+The ScanThru operation determines the cursor positions immediately following any run of marker positions by calculating `ScanThru(c,m)=(c+m)∧¬m`.

 ```
  input data     <My> <name] <is> err <jianwei> <>li>